 V 6 Light Weight machines may run any hybrid engine/frame combination as long as the engine meets the year cutoff.
 V 6 Heavy Weight machines must run the stock frame.
 All V 6 machines must use period front end and wheels.
 All V 6 machines may use six piston brake calipers and may use modernized bodywork with integral belly pan.
-No newer machines may be run regardless of similarity to a bike that is age-legal for the class unless specifically listed in the eligible machines list above.
+All machines will be included based on model year not date of manufacture.
+4 Cylinder machines may go to 2mm overbore but remain stock stroke.
+Ducati 851/888 may go to 1000cc but must retain stock cases.